MutantN/packing-helper/README.md

-# Nadia Schaum's Moving Day Helper (synced version)
+# Alien Schaum's Moving Day Helper (synced version)

 **This version syncs across devices and people** — when anyone ticks a task or updates the move date, everyone else sees it within about 8 seconds (or instantly on next page load/tab focus).